algolia/instantsearch/docs/src/getting-started/best-practices.md

 All security best practices are covered by the official [security guidelines on the Algolia documentation](https://www.algolia.com/doc/guides/security/best-security-practices/#guides).

-Regarding Vue InstantSearch, if there is one thing to remember, it is to use the **search only** API keys when using the Index component or manually instantiating the Store.
+Regarding Vue InstantSearch, if there is one thing to remember, it is to use the **search only** API keys when using the AisInstantSearch component or manually instantiating the Store.